InformaticsMatters/format-support-template/README.md

 Familiarise yourself with `TESTING.md`, which describes a strategy you can replicate while developing and testing your image.

+## Image tags
+The DataTier Manager will only execute formatter images tagged `:stable` so you **MUST** ultimately produce an image with this tag.
+You are also encouraged to produce a `:latest` tag and any specific tags that satisfy your own needs (with formats like `1.0.0-rc.1`, `1.0.0` and `2021.1`).

+>   This repository's _Built-in GitHub Action will do all this for you.

 ## Built-in GitHub Actions
-The template contains GitHub Actions that will automatically build the container image and also publish `:latest` and any tags you make to Docker Hub.
+The template contains a number of [GitHub Actions] that will automatically build the container image and also publish `:latest` and any tags you make to Docker Hub.

->   Your images must be published to Docker Hub.

 This relies on your docker registry mirroring your repository.
 If your docker repository name does not mirror your GitHub repository name then you will need